Who Is Required to Take Adult Driver’s Ed in Texas?

 Texas adult driver’s ed requirements by age

-If you’re planning to get your driver’s license in Texas as an adult, one of the first questions is whether you’re required to complete driver’s education.
-The answer depends primarily on your age and licensing status.
+If you’re planning to get your driver’s license in Texas as an adult, one of the first questions is whether you’re required to complete driver education.

 Who Is Required to Take Adult Driver’s Ed in Texas?

-• Ages 18–24: Must complete a state-approved 6-hour adult driver’s ed course
+• Ages 18–24: Must complete a state-approved 6-hour driver education course before taking the driving test

-• Ages 25 and older: Not required to complete driver’s ed, but it is strongly recommended
+• Ages 25 and older: Not required to complete driver education, but still responsible for passing all required tests

 Why Is Adult Driver’s Ed Required for Ages 18–24?